 12. Fall for Morocco’s Ouzoud Falls

-From Iceland to New Zealand, last year proved to be the year of chasing waterfalls, and 2020 will be no different.
+From Iceland to New Zealand, 2021 is the perfect year to get back out there and go chase waterfalls.
 But forget Iguazu Falls or the equally breathtaking Victoria Falls and turn your head instead to the Ouzoud Falls in Morocco.
 Located in the middle of the Sahara desert, no trip to Morocco is complete without feasting your eyes on the stunning 360-foot tall Ouzoud falls.

 Best time to go: You can discover this breathtaking natural wonder all year-round.